hathach/tinyusb/README.md

 ## Contributors

 Special thanks for all the people who had spent their precious time and effort to helped this project so far.
-[CONTRIBUTORS.md](CONTRIBUTORS.md) file contains list of contributors and their awesome work.
+Check out [CONTRIBUTORS.md](CONTRIBUTORS.md) file for the list of all contributors and their awesome work for the stack.

 ## Supported MCUs